bharathshamasundar/CustomerRewards/README.md

 Run npm start in order to Start the React Application.

-Make sure to run the application with the SpringBoot code as well
+Make sure to run the application with the SpringBoot code as well.

 Select the option from the dropdown